Let’s get this project started!

 The good news is that it doesn’t have to be like that.
 The pitfalls are common enough that they pop up again and again, meaning that successful, tried-and-tested strategies also exist.
 We collected all the useful tips into this guide to help you avoid the most common traps and to make you an expert in HR solution implementations.

-Stories of software projects that went wrong and caused chaos in their organisations aren’t too hard to find.
+Stories of software projects that went wrong and almost took down their organisations aren’t hard to find.

 Our research draws on our experience from over 700 implementations to date.
 We asked for real-life examples from our own experts – such as project managers and system consultants – and drew on their experience.
 This experience stems not only from Sympa HR, but from implementations across a wide range of other software and IT disciplines as well.
 We gathered all the useful guidelines and insider know-how that most consultants would never divulge, so that you can get a head start in becoming the expert for your organisation.